Angstboksen/minesweeper-online/README.md

 # Minesweeper Online

 Play minesweeper versus your friends.
-Log in with your google account to get features like leaderboards, spectating and multiplayer
+Log in with your google account to get features like leaderboards, spectating and multiplayer (not yet implemented)

 ## Work on it yourself